 The Second Pillar

 The second pillar of Islam is Salat or Prayer.
-You cannot travel to this part of the world without being continually reminded of prayer.
-The call to prayer happens five times a day, 365 days a year in the Arab world.
-You cannot miss it.
+In the Arab cluster, travelers and denizens are continually reminded of prayer.
+The call to prayer happens five times a day, 365 days a year in the Arab world, and you cannot miss it.
 Muslims have heeded the call to prayer for more than a millennium.
 This includes washing their face, kneeling toward Mecca, or visiting the local mosque.
 Prayer almost always happens in Arabic, the language of Allah.

-One time I heard an interview with a British woman who had moved to the Arab world, and she described how disconcerting it was for her to keep hearing the call to prayer day in and day out, year around.
+Once, I heard an interview with a British woman who had moved to the Arab world, and she described how disconcerting it was for her to keep hearing the call to prayer day in and day out, year-round.

 But, she said eventually it grew on her.
 She came to a point where she respected this ancient tradition that built a rhythm into the day, where people didn’t simply go on with their business as usual but stopped regularly to think about the larger purposes of their lives and the world.
 While this British woman didn’t convert to Islam, she found ways to utilize the regular prayer times to meditate and reflect in her own ways on her spiritual journey.

 If you visit or live in an Islamic country, it’s extremely important to be respectful during the daily prayer times.
 In Saudi Arabia, everything shuts down during Salat.
-I’ve taught classes in Saudi and whenever I do so the meals and breaks are all carefully structured around prayer times.
+As a teacher in Saudi Arabia, mine and my students’ classes, meals, and breaks are all carefully structured around prayer times.
 There’s a great effort to ensure that people have the time that’s needed to prepare themselves and then go to prayer.

 If you must be out and about, refrain from standing directly in front of any Muslim who is praying.
 Fridays are the day of worship for Muslim countries.
-Keep that in mind because that means the weekend in this part of the world includes Friday, so the weekend is Thurs/Fri or Fri/Sat depending on the specific country involved.
+Keep that in mind because that means the weekend in this part of the world includes Friday; the weekend is Thursday/Friday or Friday/Saturday, depending on the specific country involved.